leojuvonen/r-government-debt-analysis/README.md

 # Government Debt's Impact on Private Consumption - Time Series Analysis in R

+## Overview

 This project contains the core components of my master's thesis studying the effect of government debt on private consumption using R.

-## Overview

-- **Objective**: To assess whether government debt affects private consumption, and whether the effect is positive, negative or non-linear.
-- **Methods**: Stationarity testing, linear regression, vector autoregression (VAR) and panel smooth transition regression (PSTR)
+**Objective** of the project is to assess whether government debt affects private consumption, and whether the effect is positive, negative or non-linear. **Methods** used in the project consist of stationarity testing, linear regression, vector autoregression (VAR) and panel smooth transition regression (PSTR).

-- **Tools**: R ( notably 'urca', 'forecast', 'vars', 'ggplot2', and 'PSTR among others)
+## Data Source

+The data used in the project was gathered from Eurostat and consists of debt per gdp, private consumption and gdp data.
+The data is located in the data folder as debt_data.xlsx.

+## Tools

+- Excel - data cleaning and preparation
+- R - data analysis

 ## Project Structure